-The male pelvis has a higher pubic symphysis (ps).
-When he sits in a balanced position with his spine perpendicular to the ground, his ps will be tipped upwards and not contact the saddle.
-When the female sits on the saddle with her spine perpendicular to the ground, her ps is much lower and closer to front of saddle and can contact and rub.
+5. The male pelvis has a higher pubic symphysis (ps) - when he sits in a balanced position with his spine perpendicular to the ground, his ps will be tipped upwards and not contact the saddle.

+When the female sits on the sad-

+dle with her spine perpendicular to the ground, her ps is much lower and closer to front of saddle and can contact and rub.
 This can result in recurring bladder infections, even bleeding.

 Pelvic tilt is also affected by the saddle model and the saddle balance.

-When a male rider sits on a male saddle, he can balance on his seat bones as on a bipod, whereas the female finds her balance on a male saddle in a tripod position, which means her ps will be in contact with the front of a saddle.
+When a male rider sits on a male saddle, he can balance on his seat bones as on a bipod, whereas the female finds her balance on a male saddle in a tripod position - which means her ps will be in contact with the front of a saddle.

-Schleese's patented AdapTree ® has a cut out in the front of saddle tree to form a channel for space between the ps and saddle.
-This channel is filled with foam and is very forgiving to the position of the rider in balance - for both men and women!
+The Schleese patented AdapTree® has a cut out in the front of saddle tree to form a channel for space between the ps and saddle.
+This channel is filled with foam and is very forgiving to the position of the rider in balance - for both men and women - which makes it unique on the saddle manufacturing market.